weinholt/r6lint/README.md

 location of lexical errors and most of the time the location of syntactical errors (all invalid Scheme forms, as determined by psyntax).
 There are some style checks for issues like hanging braces, but it doesn't know yet about all exceptions to the rules.

-The major missing features are static analysis (e.g. warnings about unused variables, wrong number of arguments/return values, known bad types).
+Finally it also prints the location of unused variables, which can commonly indicate bugs.

 ## Setup